bradleythornton/minimal-mistakes/_posts/2018-11-19-shodan_intro.md

 auxiliary/gather/shodan_honeyscore – This module uses the Shodan API to check if a server is a honeypot or not.
 It’ll return a score from 0.0 to 1.0, the larger the number the more likely it is a honeypot.
 Same rules apply as the previous module in that you need to utilize a Shodan API Key.
 Alternatively, you can do this from the web interface by going to https://honeyscore.shodan.io/.
 ![Metasploit Shodan Honeypot Search Module](/assets/images/shodan_honeypot.jpg)

+# Legal issues
+***
+I would be remiss if I at least didn’t mention that many countries have different laws on what constitutes hacking or misuse of a computer system.
+In some countries merely attempting default credentials on a device you don’t own is considered “hacking” and punishable by law.
+Act responsibly…or whatever phrase helps deter you from going over to the dark side.

 # Additional References
 ***